cmawhorter/sqs-lambda-queue-processor/README.md

 # sqs-lambda-queue-processor

-Process AWS SQS messages with an AWS Lambda function.  aka Use a Lambda function as your queue worker.
+Process AWS SQS messages with an AWS Lambda function.  aka Use a Lambda function as your queue worker/processor.

 Lambda functions can be automatically invoked in a variety of ways and from many event sources (DynamoDB, S3, SNS) but one service is conspiculously absent: SQS.

 There is no way to configure SQS to send messages to a Lambda function.
-This repo fixes that. (***Currently a Work in Progress***)
+This repo fixes that.

 ## Get Started

 1. Create a new AWS Lambda function to process our SQS events.
 See below for details.
-1. Create a new CloudFormation stack using the cloudformation/template_us-east-1.json template (FIXME: this template is 90% done but [has a bug](cloudformation/README.md))
+1. In your AWS console, go to CloudFormation and create a New Stack using `cloudformation/template.json`

-Done.
+That's it.
+When messages are sent to the queue, they'll be processed by your Lambda function.

 ## How it works